opendocsg/opendoc-state-courts-practice-directions/PART-05-Hearings-Via-Skype.md

 ### Introduction

-(1) This Practice Direction applies to all proceedings in the State Courts, including criminal proceedings.
+(1) This Practice Direction applies to all proceedings in the State Courts.

-(2) The State Courts may conduct hearings by video conferencing or telephone conferencing using an approved remote communication technology.
-The list of approved remote communication technologies will be published on the State Courts website at http://www.statecourts.gov.sg and may be updated from time to time.
+(2) Subject to the provisions of any written law, the State Courts may conduct hearings by video conferencing or telephone conferencing using an approved remote communication technology.

 ### Guidelines and Procedures

 (3) The State Courts may prescribe guidelines and procedures on the conduct of hearings by video conferencing or telephone conferencing.
-These guidelines and procedures will be published on the State Courts website at http://www.statecourts.gov.sg and may be updated from time to time.
+These guidelines and procedures will be published on the Singapore Courts website at https://www.judiciary.gov.sg and may be updated from time to time.

 (4) The guidelines and procedures prescribed pursuant to paragraph 3 may include (without limitation) the following matters: